nombac/optab/database/README.md

 # **`Optab` opacity database**

-This directory stores opacity databases used in Optab.
+This directory houses the opacity databases utilized by Optab.

 > ### Notes
-> - Keep the directory structure as is because `Optab` programs use the relative paths.
+> - Retain the current directory structure, as Optab relies on relative path references.
-> - As for molecular line lists, we recommend to start with HITRAN/HITEMP since Exomol database is gigantic.
+> - We suggest beginning with the HITRAN/HITEMP molecular line lists due to the extensive size of the Exomol database.

 ---
 ### `h5/`
-- This directory is the storage for the files in the HDF5 format made for `Optab`.
+- This directory serves as the repository for HDF5-formatted files created for `optab``.

 ### `1016620_Supplementary_Data/`
-- This directory stores free-free Gaunt factor data by [van Hoof et al. (2014)](https://academic.oup.com/mnras/article/444/1/420/1016620).
+- This directory contains the free-free Gaunt factor data authored by [van Hoof et al. (2014)](https://academic.oup.com/mnras/article/444/1/420/1016620).
 - Download their [supplementary data](https://academic.oup.com/mnras/article/444/1/420/1016620#supplementary-data) and extract it in this directory.
    ```
    unzip ~/Downloads/1016620_Supplementary_Data.zip -d 1016620_Supplementary_Data